Beaverdam Dog Food receives the Advisor’s second highest-tier rating of 4.5 stars.

 As a group, the brand features an average protein content of 30% and a mean fat level of 16%.
 Together, these figures suggest a carbohydrate content of 46% for the overall product line.

 And a fat-to-protein ratio of about 54%.

-When you consider the protein-boosting effects of the alfalfa meal and yeast culture, this looks like the profile of a kibble containing a moderate amount of meat.
+Even when you consider the protein-boosting effect of the alfalfa meal and flaxseed, this looks like the profile of a kibble still containing a moderate amount of meat.

-Beaverdam Dog Food is a plant-based kibble using a moderate amount of beef, chicken and pork meals as its main sources of animal protein, thus earning the brand 4 stars.
+Beaverdam Dog Food is a plant-based kibble using a moderate amount of various named meat meals as its main sources of animal protein, thus earning the brand 4.5 stars.

 Rice ingredients can sometimes contain arsenic.
 Until the US FDA establishes safe upper levels for arsenic content, pet owners may wish to limit the total amount of rice fed in a dog's daily diet.

 A Final Word